swt30/thesis/corrections/corrections.md

 2)  The explanation of interpolation across the boundaries between tables used in the equation of state must include a figure showing discontinuities in heat capacity and a discussion thereof.

     This figure was already included in the dissertation (Figure 2.9).
 In this figure I showed slices through the pressure--volume--temperature surface of water heat capacity in the liquid/vapour region, which is where the heat capacity differences of water are at their greatest.
 I have extended section 2.2.5 to include some discussion of the discontinuities shown in that figure (**p52--53**).
-I have also inserted a reference to this section in the later discussion of phase boundaries (section 5.1.2, where I discuss my treatment of the adiabat).
+I have also inserted a reference to this section in the later discussion of phase boundaries (section 5.1.2, where I discuss my treatment of the adiabat, **p115**).
 This is so I can contrast my treatment of the volumetric expansion coefficient with my treatment of the heat capacity.
 The former needs special treatment because it is itself a derivative of a discontinuous quantity, while the latter is a tabulated value and can be used directly.

 3)  The assumption of adiabatic internal structure must be justified early on because the models all depend on it.
 It should be demonstrated that neither radiation nor conduction could transport heat given an adiabatic temperature gradient so that convection is necessary.
 Whether convection might be inhibited by composition gradients or viscosity effects should be investigated.